perwendel/spark-kotlin/README.md

 # spark-kotlin

-A thin idiomatic kotlin layer for spark
+A Spark DSL in idiomatic kotlin.

 Authors:
 --------